JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 ## Iterables

-As the name implies, iterable objects are objects that implement the [Iterable interface](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-iterable-interface).
+Iterable objects are objects that implement the [Iterable interface](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-iterable-interface).
 That is, iterable objects expose a default iteration method, allowing them to define or customize their iteration behavior.

 Let's see some examples: